Rosemary Vrablic: Career

 Vrablic began her career as a bank teller, before moving into private banking in 1989, working for Citigroup and then Bank of America, joining Deutsche Bank in 2006.
 She got her start in private banking in 1989 when she was still a bank teller, living with her parents in Scarsdale, New York, after a chance two-hour train conversation with Howard Ross, the then-chief credit officer of Bank Leumi.
 On joining Deutsche Bank in 2006, she was widely recognized as one of the top private bankers to the US ultra high-net-worth community.

 Vrablic announced her retirement from Deutsche Bank on December 22, 2020, at the age of 60.
 She said in a statement, "I’ve chosen to resign my position with the bank effective Dec.
 31 and am looking forward to my retirement."

 Notable clients

 Donald Trump

 According to the New York Times and the Financial Times, Vrablic was the "private banker" to Donald Trump.
 Prior to her arrival at Deutsche Bank, Trump had been unable to secure loans from Deutsche Bank as a result of having defaulted in 2008 on a $640 million from the bank for Trump International Hotel and Tower in Chicago.
-Under Vrablic's direction, the wealth management unit at Deutsche Bank ultimately loaned Trump more than $330 million dollars.
+Under Vrablic's direction, the wealth management unit at Deutsche Bank ultimately loaned Trump more than $330 million.